-Bread recipes were always my desire to learn to make since I was very young.
+I always wanted to learn how to bake bread recipes since I was very young.
 Mom would take me with her to a local bakery to buy bread and rolls.
 The smell was all it took to win me over.
 The baking bread had to be the most delicious aroma in the world!
 I have been making bread now for many years.
 When my children were young the bread was eaten up as soon as it came out of the oven.
 Like me the aroma won them also.
 They were always waiting in the kitchen for the bread to be removed from the pans.

 There is nothing like the memories of baking fresh breads for your family but there are other advantages as well.
 Of course there is no comparison in taste with the commercial brands.
 The taste of good homemade bread is like nothing else.
 That is why it is usually all eaten as soon as it is baked.
 When made with whole grains it is also healthy for you to eat, adding fiber to the diet.
 It is also very economical to make.
 A loaf of white bread from the grocery is far more than what it cost you to make a loaf and it really isn’t that hard to do.

-There are basically two types of bread recipes; the yeast bread recipes and the quick bread recipes.
+I learned how to bake bread recipes.
+There are basically two types; the yeast bread recipes and the quick bread recipes.
 With both the task of baking them today is far easier than in the past of our grandparents.
 Today we have many dependable leavening agents like yeast, baking powder and baking soda to use in our bread making.
 Even our ovens are much more dependable, having consistent and controlled heat.
 I remember Mom telling me to keep quiet and not to shut a door when she had something baking in the oven.
 It was because any disturbance in the house might make the cake or bread in the oven fall.

 It is important to understand how to buy, store, use yeast and how it works.
 Yeast comes in a fresh cake, dry or fast rising dry yeast.
 Very, very old recipes might call for the fresh yeast, but generally speaking I find most recipes call for the dry yeast.
 The fresh yeast should be kept in the refrigerator until using and it does not last as long.